First impressions count.

 Talk to your strengths and include examples or forecasts if necessary.
 Organizations and business leaders appreciate projecting expectations and showing initiative, and it will confirm your position and business plan.

 - Mind the length.
-It is your elevator pitch, not the full-blown proposal;
+It is your elevator pitch, not the full-blown proposal.
+Keep it short and to the point.
+A one page or two page document will do.
+Remember, your reader has limited time!

 - Avoid clichés.
-Honesty is the best policy—it will lead to a great partnership in the future.
+Honesty is the best policy—it will lead to a great partnership in the future and show that you are the real deal.

-- Content discrepancies—the executive summary and proposal should match.
+Content discrepancies—the executive summary and proposal should match.
+However, the latter is an expansion of the core points raised in the executive summary.

 Every great proposal or business plan needs an excellent executive summary.
 It is an essential part when approaching outsiders and potential investors.
 Whether you are targeting investors, stakeholders, banks, or executives, a well-written executive summary is what will have them turn the page.